Scott Lipsky is a Seattle-based serial entrepreneur and investor, responsible for

 development, strategic planning and content acquisition &

-licensing for the online megastore.
+licensing for the worldwide megastore.
 Scott also played an active role in

 Scott then co-founded Avenue A | Razorfish

 (aQuantive) and served as its Chief Technology Officer. aQuantive